PRASHANTSWAROOP001/feedback-nextjs-app/README.md

 ---

+## 🗄️ Database Schema

+View the interactive schema on [DrawSQL](https://drawsql.app/your-project-name/diagrams/feedback-schema).

+---

 ## 🧠 Inspiration

-Built from a need to collect clean and traceable feedback without relying on clunky tools like Google Forms.
-This system allows admins to know who submitted what, making feedback loops tighter and more reliable.
+Born from the frustration of using bloated tools like Google Forms.
+This tool gives you full control—track **who** gave feedback and **what** they said, without friction for the users.

 ---

 ## 📈 Future Vision

-The platform will eventually evolve into a **SaaS** product with:
+The platform is shaping into a full-fledged **SaaS product** with:

-- Subscription plans
+* Subscription plans with tier-based features
-- Analytics for feedback
+* Analytics and insights from feedback
-- Role-based admin system
+* Role-based permissions
-- Custom domains
+* Custom domains for enterprise use
+* Team management and shared dashboards

 ---

 ## 🙌 Contributions

-If you'd like to suggest features, fix bugs, or contribute, feel free to open an issue or PR!
+Want to contribute?
+Feel free to open an issue, suggest a feature, or raise a PR.
+Always happy to collaborate!

 ---

 ## 📫 Contact

-Built with ❤️ by Prashant Swaroop
+Built with ❤️ by **Prashant Swaroop**

+Find me on [LinkedIn](https://www.linkedin.com/in/prashant-swaroop-b051141a5/) or drop a message if you want to collaborate, ask questions, or just geek out over dev tools.